Community Road Safety Grants

-The Queensland Government offers funding to community groups for projects and programs that address road safety issues in support of the Queensland Road Safety Strategy 2015–2021 strategic objectives and associated action plan.
+The Queensland Government offers funding to community groups for projects that address road safety issues in support of the Queensland Road Safety Strategy 2015–2021 strategic objectives and associated action plan.

 The grants aim to: